-The minimum credit hours of studies required for Bachelor degrees is 161 credit hours as per the KSA system (268 ECTS credits).
-The award of the degree requires a minimum of 18 credit hours of course per semester plus a graduate project.
+The minimum credit hours of studies required for Bachelor degrees is 161 credit hours as per the KSA system (204 ECTS credits).
+The award of the degree requires a minimum of 18 credit hours of course per semester plus a project in a research degree program, or 36 credit hours for course work plus a significant project.
 The university must arrange the courses and prepare a plan of study so that the students are able to complete the degree in time by full-time study (Appendix MU01).